lord-vesel/dcs-doc/en/dev-docs/ah64d/aws.md

 RF Missile Weapon Inhibits
 The following conditions will inhibit the RF missiles from being fired.
 Performance inhibits may be overridden by pulling the trigger to the 2nd detent.
 Safety inhibits cannot be overridden.

-Performance Inhibits
+##### Performance Inhibits

-     INHIBIT           CONDITION                           CORRECTIVE ACTION
+- **BAL LIMIT:**

     The required weapon aiming
+solution exceeds the ballistics processing capability.

-                                                           If tactically feasible, engage the target at a closer BAL LIMIT          solution exceeds the ballistics
+    - If tactically feasible, engage the target at a closer range.

-                                                           range.
-                       processing capability.
+- **PYLON ANGLE:**

+    The position of the missile
+launcher(s) is ≥10° from the
+optimum launch position or the pylon position is unknown.

-                                                           Wait for the missile launchers to reach the optimum The position of the missile         launch position. launcher(s) is ≥10° from the        If inhibit message remains, missiles may still be fired PYLON ANGLE
+    - Wait for the missile launchers to reach the optimum launch position.

-                       optimum launch position or the      but the missile launcher positions should be visually pylon position is unknown.          confirmed to ensure the appropriate considerations may be made for a successful engagement.
+    - If inhibit message remains, missiles may still be fired but the missile launcher positions should be visually confirmed to ensure the appropriate considerations may be made for a successful engagement.

+- **PYLON LIMIT
+ (IN FLIGHT):**

     The commanded position of the
-                                                           Adjust the aircraft pitch attitude as necessary to bring PYLON LIMIT          missile launcher(s) exceeds the
-                                                           the articulation range of the wing pylons to +4° above (IN FLIGHT)         pylon articulation limits.
+rocket launcher(s) exceeds the pylon articulation limits.
-                                                           the inertial horizon.
 (+4° to -15°).

+    - Adjust the aircraft pitch attitude as necessary to bring the weapon aiming solution within the articulation range of the wing pylons (e.g., pitch the nose toward the Rocket Steering Cursor).

+- **RATE LIMIT:**

-                       The pitch, roll, and/or yaw rates RATE LIMIT                                            Stabilize the aircraft attitude prior to launch. are excessive.
+    The pitch, roll, and/or yaw rates are excessive.

+    - Stabilize the aircraft attitude prior to launch.

+- **ROLL LIMIT:**

-                       The roll angle of the aircraft is ROLL LIMIT                                              Reduce the roll attitude of the aircraft prior to launch. excessive.
+    The roll angle of the aircraft is excessive.

+    - Reduce the roll attitude of the aircraft prior to launch.

+- **SKR LIMIT:**

+    When the missile is in LOBL
+mode, the missile seeker has
+reached a gimbal limit.

-                                                           Adjust the heading or pitch attitude of the aircraft to The missile seeker has reached      bring the target within the missile seeker field-of-view.
+    - Adjust the heading or pitch attitude of the aircraft to bring the target within the missile seeker field-of-view.
-    SKR LIMIT
-                       a gimbal limit.

         (e.g., turn toward the Missile Constraints box).

+- **YAW LIMIT:**

+    When the missile is in LOAL
+mode, the target position
+relative to the aircraft heading is excessive.

-                       When the missile is in LOAL         Adjust the heading of the aircraft to bring the target mode, the target position           position closer to the aircraft centerline.
+    - Adjust the heading of the aircraft to bring the target position closer to the aircraft centerline.

-   YAW LIMIT
-                       relative to the aircraft heading
-                       is excessive.                       (e.g., turn toward the Missile Constraints box).
+        (e.g., turn toward the Missile Constraints box).

-Safety Inhibits
+##### Safety Inhibits

-     INHIBIT           CONDITION                           CORRECTIVE ACTION
+- **ACCEL LIMIT:**

     Vertical acceleration is <0.5 G;
-                       the main rotor blades may           Reduce the severity of the current maneuver to ACCEL LIMIT
+the main rotor blades may
+obstruct the trajectory of the missile when fired.

-                       obstruct the trajectory of the      increase the positive G load on the aircraft. missile when fired.
+    - Reduce the severity of the current maneuver to increase the positive G load on the aircraft.

+- **ALT LAUNCH:**

-                       The firing of a rocket salvo is     The missile may be fired 2 seconds after the rocket ALT LAUNCH
-                       already in progress.                salvo is complete.
+    The firing of a rocket salvo is already in progress.

+    - The missile may be fired 2 seconds after the rocket salvo is complete.

+- **GUN OBSTRUCT:**

+    The gun is out of coincidence
+from the weapon aiming
+solution and may obstruct the
+trajectory of missiles fired from the inboard wing pylons.

-                                                           If tactically feasible, instruct the crewmember that has The gun is out of coincidence                actioned the gun to de-action in order to permit the from the weapon aiming                       firing of missiles.
+    - If tactically feasible, instruct the crewmember that has actioned the gun to de-action in order to permit the firing of missiles.

- GUN OBSTRUCT solution and may obstruct the
-              trajectory of missiles fired from            A different missile may be manually selected by setting the inboard wing pylons.                     the Mode to MAN and pressing the Missile Advance button.
+    - A different missile may be manually selected by setting the Mode to MAN and pressing the Missile Advance button.

+- **LOS INVALID:**

-              The line-of-sight of the selected
+    The line-of-sight of the selected sight is invalid or has failed.

-LOS INVALID                                       Select a different sight for engagement.
+    - Select a different sight for engagement.
-              sight is invalid or has failed.
+If using HMD as the sight and the LOS Reticle is flashing, adjust the helmet position to within the slew limits of the assigned NVS sensor (PNVS or TADS).

+- **MSL NOT RDY:**

-              No RF missiles have received an
+    No RF missiles have received an inertial alignment from the aircraft.

+    A missile has not been selected in MAN mode.

-                                                  Ensure MSL PWR is set to ALL or AUTO to permit RF inertial alignment from the
-                                                  missiles to receive inertial alignment.
+    - Ensure MSL PWR is set to ALL or AUTO to permit RF missiles to receive inertial alignment.

-MSL NOT RDY   aircraft.
-                                                  Press the Missile Advance button to select the next A missile has not been selected
-                                                  missile in MAN mode.
+    - Press the Missile Advance button to select the next missile in MAN mode.

-              in MAN mode.
+- **PYLON ERROR:**

     The aircraft is on the ground
-                                                  If inhibit message remains, the corresponding wing (weight-on-wheels) and the
+(weight-on-wheels) and the
+missile launcher positions are unknown.

-PYLON ERROR                                       pylons may have experienced a failure and the missiles
+    - If inhibit message remains, the corresponding wing pylons may have experienced a failure and the missiles should be de-actioned.

-              missile launcher positions are
-                                                  should be de-actioned.
-              unknown.
+- **PYLON LIMIT
+(ON GROUND):**

     The commanded position of the
-PYLON LIMIT   missile launcher(s) exceeds the
+missile launcher(s) exceeds the pylon articulation limits.
-                                                  The missiles should be de-actioned.
-(ON GROUND)   pylon articulation limits.
 (+4° to -5°).

+    - The missiles should be de-actioned.

+- **SAFE:**

     The master armament state is
-   SAFE       currently set to SAFE; weapons      Set the A/S button on the Armament Panel to ARM.
+currently set to SAFE; weapons cannot be fired.

+    - Set the A/S button on the Armament Panel to ARM.

-              cannot be fired.
-WPN Missile (MSL) Format – RF Missile Settings
+### WPN Missile (MSL) Format – RF Missile Settings

 When RF missiles are selected for employment within the crewstation, the WPN page will display RF missile settings when set to MSL format.